frekkoz3/SNAKE-RL-PROJECT/Readme.md

     - `reset()`: resets the environment to the initial state.

+- `utils.py`
+  - Defines many methods useful for training and evaluating models, such as *max* and *argmax* functions

 - `states_bracket.py`
-  - This file defines a class **StateBracket** which, given a state, is able to retun the most similar "super-state"
+  - This file defines a class **StateBracket** which, given a state, is able to retun the most similar "super-state".

+- `eligibility_traces.py`
+  - Defines the eligibility trace method for SARSA(λ).

+- `epsilon_scheduler.py`
+  - Defines several methods for a decreasing Ɛ used in ε-greedy policies:
+    - **constant epsilon**
+    - **linear epsilon decay**

 - `models/`
   - This folder contains the saved models of the algorithms.

----
-## TODO
-- Implement Monte Carlo
-- Implement Double QLearning
-- Implement dynamic parameters
+- `images/`
-- Implement dynamic learning bracket
+  - This folder contains the all the images of both the presentation and of `project.ipynb`